JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 std = 0.5
 ```

-Out of our $k$ choices of levers to pull, each one has an expected value of what reward we will get.
-Let's denote the action at time $t$ as $A_t$, and the reward from it as $R_{t+1}$ (the time is different since technically the reward occurs in the next time step but you'll see it expressed both ways).
-We define the quality of action $a$ as the expected reward from taking action $a$:
+Let's denote the choice we make out of the $k$ levers as the action at time $t$ as $A_t$, and the immediate reward as $R_{t+1}$ (the time is different since technically the reward occurs in the next time step but you'll see it expressed both ways in literature).
+We define the quality of taking $a$ as the expected reward from taking $a$:

 $$q_*(a) = \mathbb{E}[R_{t+1}|A_t=a]$$

-Where the $*$ represents the optimal (true) of action value function, generally we don't have this so we denote it as $q(a)$.
+Where the $*$ represents the optimal (true) of action value function, generally we don't have access to this so we have an estimate denoted as $q(a)$.

-At any time step, there must be an estimated value that is the largest.
-Always choosing that one is known as *exploiting*, and to choose any non maximally estimated choices is *exploring*.
-Generally, the tradeoff between the 2 choices is short term gain in exploitation, or long term gain in exploration.
+At any time step, there must be an action with the highest estimated value.
+Always choosing this action is known as *exploiting*, and to choose any non maximal choices is *exploring*.
+The trade-off between these 2 options is short term gain in exploitation, or long term gain in exploration.

 ## Action Value Estimation

 So how do we update the action value function $q(a)$ so that it better approximates $q_*(a)$?
-One common idea is to keep a running average of the returns that occured from taking that action.
-The naive way to code this would be to keep an array of all past rewards and calculate the average every time step, which takes $\mathcal(O)(n)$ time and space per time step.
-A way to do this in constant time and space is to keep track of a count variable and update using:
+One idea is to keep an average of the returns that occurred from taking that action.
+The naive way to code this would be to keep an array of all past rewards and calculate the average every time step, which takes $\mathcal{O}(n)$ time and space per time step.
+A way to do this in $\mathcal{O}(1)$ time and space is to keep track of a count variable and update using:

 $$
 \begin{align}